federico-boncaldo/movie-data-app/README.md

 Once the environment is ready you can access the application at the [localhost](http://localhost/)

-# Run the tests
+## Run the tests

-To run the tests within Laravel sail you can use this command:
+To run the tests within Laravel Sail you can use this command:

 ```sail test```